Signed Latent Factors for Spamming Activity Detection

 Table 2 reports the AUC performances of all the compared methods over two datasets.
-The useful observations derived from this table can be summarized into following aspects: (\textbf{\romannumeral1}) Two types of signed latent factors mined from MRLE and SPR both surely provide effective potential indications for detecting spam campaigns, because five operators for applying LFM all play relatively positive detection roles.
+The useful and important observations derived from this table can be summarized into following aspects: \begin{itemize}[leftmargin=*] \item Two types of signed latent factors mined from MRLE and SPR both surely provide effective potential indications for detecting spam campaigns, because five operators for applying LFM all play relatively positive detection roles.
 Among designed operators, the $Con$ obtains the best detection performance on both datasets with different sizes of varying labeled data compared to the other operators.
-In the following contents, SPR and MRLE represent the LFM models using the $Con$ operator; (\textbf{\romannumeral2}) Without using null relationships (MRLE$-non$), the detection performances will be negatively affected, which indicates the indispensable effects of seldom-mentioned $non$ relations.
-It's important to note that the improved MRLE model (MRLE$+au$) achieves the best performance in most cases by taking full advantages of non-linked relations and auxiliary ranking information of SPR; (\textbf{\romannumeral3}) Bipartite propagation (Graph$_{Bi}$) and HITS-like (Graph$_{HITS}$) methods achieve better performances than the other feature-based compared approaches, especially in the case of using the small size of prior knowledge (\textit{e.g.}, 20\%).
-This is mainly because propagation model makes use of the inherent connections between spammers and targets \cite{zhang2015catch, rayana2015collective} on the whole graph; (\textbf{\romannumeral4}) Even if a small proportion of labeled data is used as prior knowledge, our LFM models achieve relatively high AUC values compared with other methods.
+In the following contents, SPR and MRLE represent the LFM models using the $Con$ operator; \item Without using null relationships (MRLE$-non$), the detection performances will be negatively affected, which indicates the indispensable effects of seldom-mentioned $non$ relations.
+It's important to note that the improved MRLE model (MRLE$+au$) achieves the best performance in most cases by taking full advantages of non-linked relations and auxiliary ranking information of SPR; \item Bipartite propagation (Graph$_{Bi}$) and HITS-like (Graph$_{HITS}$) methods achieve better performances than the other feature-based compared approaches, especially in the case of using the small size of prior knowledge (\textit{e.g.}, 20\%).
+This is mainly because propagation model makes use of the inherent connections between spammers and targets \cite{zhang2015catch, rayana2015collective} on the whole graph; \item The proposed SPR and MRLE show obvious superiority over the competitive GCN-based detection model (\textit{i.e.}, Graph$_{GCN}$, SplitGNN, and GFD) on \textbf{\texttt{Social}} and \textbf{\texttt{Forum}}, especially when using limited labeled datasets ($<40\%$).
+These results suggest that signed latent factors mining is conducive to the detection of spamming activities.
+Compared to these neural network based models that filters spam by propagating messages on known graph, LFM models fit naturally into the spam detection tasks by exploring critical information (null relationships and label unknown links). \item Even if a small proportion of labeled data is used as prior knowledge, our LFM models achieve relatively high AUC values compared with other methods.